Strategies for efficient Mobile App Testing

 This expectation of perfection is why mobile app testing has become integral to all software testing lifecycles.
 Mobile app QA testing ensures that each app works exactly as it is meant to and runs without interruption, irrespective of which device is being used to access it.

 This article will explore a few strategies that streamline and set up mobile testing for success.
 By implementing them, testing teams and organizations give themselves the best chance for creating high-functioning apps that appeal to their target users.

-The 3 Mobile App Testing Strategies that can help you streamlines processes –
+3 Mobile App Testing Strategies to streamlines processes

 1. Be clear about the challenges

 Every mobile testing project must grapple with a couple of challenges, which are unique to the mobile environment.
 These include:

 - Significant device fragmentation: As of 2019, more than 4 billion people access the web through combinations of 9000+ distinct devices, shipped with 21 different operating systems (vendor + version).
 Each app must be optimized to offer flawless performance on an increasing number of device profiles.
 QA teams must also keep in mind the different versions of every operating system accompanying these devices.